 As an Assistant Director, Julia collaborates with her colleagues at The Teaching Center to develop, implement, and evaluate professional-development programs for graduate students and postdoctoral fellows, including the WU-CIRTL program for future faculty in STEM.
 This program has been developed in coordination with the 43-institution CIRTL network, with support from the National Science Foundation and the Great Lakes Higher Education Corporation.
 The mission of CIRTL (the Center for Integrating Research, Teaching, and Learning) is to improve undergraduate STEM education by training future faculty in evidence-based teaching.
 Working closely with Denise Leonard, Gina Frey, and Jacinta Mutambuki, Julia develops and facilitates the STEM Pedagogies workshops–an advanced-level workshop series open to graduate students and postdocs in STEM.

-In addition to this advance-level workshop series, Julia also assists in development of the Foundations in Teaching workshop series, designed for graduate students who are teaching for the first time at Washington University.
+In addition to this advance-level workshop series, Julia also works with Teaching Center colleagues to develop and run the Foundations in Teaching workshop series, designed for graduate students who are teaching for the first time at Washington University.

 Julia meets and consults with engineering, mathematics, physics, earth and planetary sciences, and chemistry graduate students and postdoctoral appointees on Teaching Center professional-development programs and teaching in the classroom.